 Coyotes (and Other Predators)

 Coyotes are best targeted up close with buckshot-sized loads.
 Smaller buckshot loads like No. 4 Buck will carry many pellets out to the critter and still pack a punch ways out.
 A 12-gauge shotgun is perfect for this role using 3-inch magnum loads or even the larger 3.5-inch loads if your shotgun is chambered for them.

 Deer hunting is usually with shotgun slugs.
 Soft-lead, Foster-style slugs are the classic choice from smooth-bore shotguns.
 If you have a rifled barrel, sabot slugs increase accuracy and give you a better projectile to launch with better accuracy.
 Don't fire lead Foster slugs from a rifled barrel.
 They'll be inaccurate and foul the rifling badly with lead deposits.

 Deep-penetrating shotgun slugs are the go-to here.
-A rifled 12-gauge shotgun barrel firing hot sabot slug loads is a good choice for short range.
+A rifled 12-gauge shotgun barrel firing hot sabot slug loads is an excellent short-range choice.
 Leave the buckshot at home.
-You need all the skull-penetrating power you can get.
+Black bears and wild boars have impressive shields that do a great job hiding their vitals, so you'll need all the bone-crushing power you can get.
 Make sure you can hit your target, though!
-Your shots truly might be in self-defense.
+Your shots, indeed, might be in self-defense.

 Do you like articles about the outdoors?
 Click here to view more articles by Eric Nestor.
 You can follow @ericthewoodsman on Twitter, The Classic Woodsman on Facebook, and @theclassicwoodsman on Instagram.
 You can view more Nestor Photography photos at Nestor Photography.

 Enjoy the outdoors?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.